 But in this article, we will explain how to use a VPN to watch ITV’s coverage of Royal Ascot no matter where in the world you are.

-Watch Royal Ascot abroad
+What you need to stream Royal Ascot abroad

 In the UK, Royal Ascot will be broadcast exclusively on ITV.
 Coverage will be split between their main terrestrial TV channel and their digital channel, ITV4.
 However, in some parts of the country, you may find that certain ITV regions are not showing every episode of their coverage.